AutoScout24/s3-website-tasks/README.md

 Creates custom redirect definitions which can be used to upload 0 byte objects to S3 for 301 redirects using the `x-amz-website-redirect-location` metadata property.
 The `redirectsFolder` is scanned for csv files which must have the FQDN as filename (example: `www.autoscout24.de.csv`).
 The first column must be the url FROM which should be redirected and the second column the url TO which should be redirected.

-The function yields a list of `RedirectObject` objects which have the following structure: `{s3Key, redirectUrl}`.
+The function yields a list of `RedirectDefinition` objects which have the following structure: `{s3Key, redirectUrl}`.

 Example: